Sébastien Rémy

-Sébastien Rémy (born 16 April 1974) is a former Luxembourgian footballer, playing on the left side of midfield.
+Sébastien Rémy (born 16 April 1974) is a former Luxembourgish footballer, playing on the left side of midfield.

 He played for the Luxembourgian national team, and domestically for F91 Dudelange in the National Division.

 Club career

 He started his career at Fola Esch but made his premier division debut for Sporting Mertzig in the 1998/1999 season.
 He moved to Dudelange in 2001.

 International career

 Rémy made his debut for Luxembourg in an August 2002 friendly match against Morocco.
 As of 1 December 2008, he had earned 51 caps, scoring no goals.
 He played in 12 FIFA World Cup qualification matches.